Education in France: Religion

-Religious instruction is not given by public schools (except for 6- to 18-year-old students in Alsace-Moselle under the Concordat of 1801).
+Religious instruction is not given by public schools (except for 6- to 18-year-old students in Alsace and Moselle under the Concordat of 1801).
 Laïcité (secularism) is one of the main precepts of the French Republic.

 In a March 2004 ruling, the French government banned all "conspicuous religious symbols" from schools and other public institutions with the intent of preventing proselytisation and to foster a sense of tolerance among ethnic groups.
 Some religious groups showed their opposition, saying the law hindered the freedom of religion as protected by the French constitution.

 Statistics

 The French Republic has 67 million inhabitants, living in the 13 regions of metropolitan France and four overseas departments (2.7 million).
 Despite the fact that the population is growing (up 0.4% a year), the proportion of young people under 25 is falling.
 There are now fewer than 19 million young people in Metropolitan France, or 32% of the total population, compared with 40% in the 1970s and 35% at the time of the 1990 census.
 France is seeing a slow aging of the population, however, that is less marked than in other neighbouring countries (such as Germany and Italy), especially as the annual number of births is currently increasing slightly.

 Eighteen million pupils and students, a quarter of the population, are in the education system, over 2.9 million of whom are in higher education.
 In 2000, the French Education Minister reported that only 39 out of 75,000 state schools were "seriously violent" and some 300 were "somewhat violent".